-- strengthening North Ayrshire's connectivity to Glasgow and the rest of Scotland. - improving and promoting sustainable transport and active travel links for example between residential and key employment areas. - supporting the improvement and supplementation of our rail freight interchange and port facilities to support the increased movement of freight by rail as well as from road to rail or water. - safeguarding opportunities for rail access to our ports ensuring that there are appropriate transportation options to ferry terminals for all modes of transport, and support the provision of bus and train interchange facilities. - · safeguarding opportunities for freight access. - safeguarding roadside facilities and provision for lorry parking. - considering new junctions on trunk roads (in collaboration with Transport Scotland) where significant economic growth or regeneration benefits can be demonstrated such as through the Irvine Bay Transport Model Protocol.
-New junctions will only be considered where they are designed in accordance with DMRB and where there would be no adverse impact on road safety or operational performance. - supporting proposals for the enhancement of transport infrastructure, including improved park and ride provision.
+- strengthening North Ayrshire's connectivity to Glasgow and the rest of Scotland. - improving and promoting sustainable transport and active travel links for example between residential and key employment areas. - supporting the improvement and supplementation of our rail freight interchange and port facilities to support the increased movement of freight by rail as well as from road to rail or water. - safeguarding opportunities for rail access to our ports ensuring that there are appropriate transportation options to ferry terminals for all modes of transport, and support the provision of bus and train interchange facilities. - · safeguarding opportunities for freight access. - · safeguarding roadside facilities and provision for lorry parking. - considering new junctions on trunk roads (in collaboration with Transport Scotland) where significant economic growth or regeneration benefits can be demonstrated such as through the Irvine Bay Transport Model Protocol.
+New junctions will only be considered where they are designed in accordance with DMRB and where there would be no adverse impact on road safety or operational performance. - supporting proposals for the enhancement of transport infrastructure, including improved park and ride provision. - continuing engagement with Transport Scotland and implementing the interventions identified in the Irvine Bay Transport Model Protocol at the appropriate time.

 The Council commits to supporting the Ayrshire Timber Transport Liaison Group and seeks to address the issues related to timber transport in a holistic, sustainable and coherent manner.

 Chapter 4:

-Looking towards a Low Carbon North Ayrshire
+A Low Carbon North Ayrshire